wallarm/product-documentation/docs/latest/admin-en/admin-intro-en.md

-# Introduction
+# Introduction to the Administrator Guide

 This guide provides information on the Wallarm configuration options and infrastructure integration.

 You must have administrator access to perform most of the operations described in this guide.
 You can set the administrator access on the *Settings* → *Users* tab on the Wallarm portal in the [EU](https://my.wallarm.com) or [US](https://us1.my.wallarm.com) cloud.